MicrosoftDocs/intellicode/docs/overview.md

 The supported languages for AI-assisted IntelliSense completions are:

-- C#, C++, XAML, JavaScript, and TypeScript for Visual Studio.
+- C#, C++, XAML, JavaScript, TypeScript, and Visual Basic for Visual Studio.

-- Java, JavaScript, TypeScript, and Python for Visual Studio Code.
+- Java, JavaScript, TypeScript, Python, and SQL for Visual Studio Code.

 ## Telemetry